- Wandering is one of the most common symptoms of Alzheimer’s disease and other types of dementia

 Medication Side Effects and Sleeplessness

-As seniors age, they tend to use more prescription drugs, and the majority of those leave them with side effects such as wanton behavior and restlessness, which can result in wandering.
-Sleeplessness can also add to disorientation among patients with dementia.
+As individuals age, they tend to use more prescription drugs, which can leave them with side effects such as wanton behavior and restlessness, which can result in wandering.
+Sleeplessness can also add to negative mood or affect and disorientation among persons with dementia.
+Healthcare and other medical professionals should communicate regarding treatment plans and prescribed medications to help prevent negative reactions and side effects.

-Disorders related to Alzheimer’s, as well as “mixed types of dementia”, i.e. the convergence of different types of dementia that co-exist in the same patient, can often prompt disoriented Alzheimer’s patients to undertake impulsive actions, including wandering, often to simply alleviate their fear -fear being a dominant symptom among many dementia sufferers.
+Disorders related to Alzheimer’s, as well as “mixed types of dementia”, i.e. the convergence of different types of dementia that co-exist in the same person, can often prompt disoriented individuals with Alzheimer’s to undertake impulsive actions, including wandering, often to alleviate feelings of fear, a common symptom in those experiencing memory loss.

-The Alzheimer’s sufferer’s wandering can be in a random pattern, with stops, directional changes, and hesitation or uncertainty.
-Or, the Alzheimer’s patient’s wandering could be of the lapping type, i.e. going around in a looping fashion.
-An analysis of the level of someone’s dementia and cognitive deficiencies will not likely shed light on what type of wanderer they will likely develop into.
+Individuals with Alzheimer’s disease can wander in random patterns, with stops, directional changes, and hesitation or uncertainty.
+Or, their wandering could be of the lapping type, i.e. walking around in a looping fashion.
+An analysis of the level of someone’s dementia and cognitive deficiencies will not likely shed light on the type of wanderer they will likely develop into.
+However, it can be important to pay attention to their patterns if they repeatedly engage in wandering behavior.

-Clinically speaking, the people who knew the Alzheimer’s sufferers best prior to the onset of dementia, and who have watched them closely since, are the most qualified to care for them.
-Naturally, in order for hired caregivers of dementia patients to make headway in that direction, and acquire some of that learning, they need to tap close family members and friends for information of a historical nature, particularly as to what line of work the dementia patients were in, and what hobbies they may have been involved with.
+Clinically speaking, the people who knew the individual best prior to the onset of dementia, and who have watched them closely since, are the most qualified to care for them.
+Naturally, in order for hired caregivers to make headway in that direction, and acquire some of that learning, they should tap close family members and friends for personal information, especially as it relates to life histories including previous work and cherished hobbies.

 Increase Physical Activity

-This naturally applies only to dementia patients for whom added physical exercise is recommended.
-Physical activity in the daytime has been known to reduce wandering at night.
-Even accompanying the Alzheimer Patient in a little walk before dinner can be helpful.
+This naturally applies only to individuals with dementia for whom added physical exercise is recommended.
+Physical activity in the daytime has been known to reduce wandering and symptoms of restlessness at night.
+Even going for a short walk together before dinner can be helpful.
+Exercise can also help stimulate the brain and potentially delay mental and physical decline.

-We mentioned above that sleeplessness as well as the need to go to the bathroom, or simply feeling “unclean”, or being thirsty or hungry, can result in an Alzheimer’s Disease patient wandering.
-Taking a few simple steps just prior to bedtime may save you from trouble at night.
+We mentioned above that sleeplessness as well as the need to go to the bathroom, or simply feeling “unclean”, or being thirsty or hungry, can result in wandering.
+Taking a few simple steps just prior to bedtime to ensure that all of these needs are met may save you from trouble at night.

-When you are taking care of an Alzheimer’s patient who has demonstrated the wandering symptom, the first step to take naturally is to secure the home and turn it into a safe zone for the wanderer.
-Because this is obvious, we won’t dwell on it too much.
-Sufficient to say that apart from hiding locks and the other evident steps, there are motion detectors and other technological devices that go a long way towards securing the house or the ward.
+When you are taking care of someone who wanders, the first natural step is to secure the home and turn it into a safe zone for the wanderer.
+Examples of things you can do include: install locks and slide bolts on exterior doors out of sight, paint the doors the colors of the walls, or install child-proof door knobs.
+There are also motion detectors and other technological devices that can go a long way towards securing the house and increasing your sense of security during the night.

 For more on this, check out this article by The VA National Center for Patient Safety titled, A Toolkit: Patients at Risk for Wandering.

-Your Alzheimer’s patient’s clothing should tell any concerned neighbor or police officer who they are, what their condition is, and where they belong.
-Inside their wallet is never enough, for they can discard the wallet, or it can get lost.
-Instead, resort to medical ID jewelry, like a bracelet, and sew identification into their jacket or other outer clothing.
-Many families make their loved one with dementia wear a sign saying: “I have Alzheimer’s Disease”, or “I am a dementia patient”.
+Your loved one’s clothing should tell any concerned neighbor or police officer who they are, what their condition is, and where they belong.
+Inside their wallet may not be enough, in case they discard or lose the wallet.
+You may want to have them wear a medical ID bracelet or sew identification into their jacket or other outer clothing.

 Use Tracking or GPS Devices

-Some of those help the caregiver know where the Alzheimer’s patient who wanders is, whereas other devices serve to transmit longer-range GPS-type locator messages.
+Some devices and apps can help the caregiver know where their loved one is, whereas other devices serve to transmit longer-range GPS-type locator messages.
 For more on life saving location devices, you can check out this article.

 Briefing Neighbors and the Police

-It makes absolute sense to ensure that your neighbors and local police station are aware of your loved one’s dementia condition, and its wandering symptom.
-Including their photo, and who to contact if they should come across the patient wandering at night or during the daytime would be a good idea.
+It can be important to ensure that neighbors and the local police station are aware of your loved one’s diagnosis and their potential or tendency to wander.
+You may wish to include their photo and your contact information if they should come across your loved one wandering at night or during the day.